 This is a one-man show – Ian Grieve is the man playing Brown, and it is not an easy job to keep the audience’s interest with a monologue for 90 minutes, though he gives a great performance, showcasing the light and dark of the politician’s life.
 It’s a witty script, but only if you are well grounded in British politics and key persons in it, since most of the jokes are based on references.
 When the play comes to get to an end, it doesn’t feel like anything new is given to the subject – all that is left is a tired and frustrated man, which is just a bit tedious.

 Photo: Tristram Kenton

-The Confessions of Gordon Brown is at the Ambassadors Theatre until 30th July 2014, for further information or to book visit here.
+The Confessions of Gordon Brown is at the Ambassadors Theatre until 30th July 2014.
+For further information or to book visit the show’s website here.